 To apply for this type of assistance, call the toll-free phone number on the penalty notice you received.
 Be prepared to support your case with court records, hospital records, or documentation of a natural disaster.
 You’ll also need to prove the steps that you’ve taken to file and pay your taxes in a timely manner despite the extenuating circumstances.

 Navigating tax law can be complicated, and bad advice from the IRS can make the process more difficult.
 If you believe that the IRS misled you and caused you to incur a penalty, you’ll need to provide the following documentation:

 Rather than calling the IRS for this type of assistance, complete Form 843 to request abatement and a refund.
 Be prepared to submit copies of documentation supporting your case, too.

 If you believe you’re eligible for a penalty abatement, receiving a denial from the IRS can be frustrating.
 However, just because the IRS didn’t grant your penalty assistance request on the first try doesn’t mean you have to give up and pay the penalty right away.
 Instead, you can appeal the decision.

 The easiest way to start the process is via the online IRS Penalty Appeal tool.
 You can use the online tool if all of these situations apply to you:

 If the statements above don’t apply to you or if you’d rather speak to a person, call the IRS at the phone number on your most recent notice.
 To make the appeal process as smooth as possible, have all documentation on hand to make your case.

 As helpful as penalty abatement can be, it isn’t always enough to resolve your tax woes.
 If you have a large balance with the IRS or need greater relief, we’re here to help.
-Get a free consultation from Solvable and access the tax debt relief you need today.
+Get a free consultation from Solvable and access the back tax assistance you need today.